 In Virginia, the real opportunity is to shape where growth occurs, rather than to stop growth altogether.
 Increasing density in areas where new growth would impose less cost on taxpayers and the environment, and creating transit-oriented communities, is the key to the smart growth strategy.

-Rather than convert farms and fields to subdivisions, areas with low-density commercial buildings or outdated housing units could be redeveloped at higher densities to accomodate more people.
+Rather than convert farms and fields to subdivisions, areas with low-density commercial buildings or outdated housing units could be redeveloped at higher densities to accommodate more people.
 Arlington County demonstrated how new transit can support high-density development in a bulls-eye within 1/4 mile of new Metro stations, while minimizing traffic congestion in the Rosslyn-Ballston corridor.

-Population growth can be accomodated by building up within the urban core, rather than out in suburbs spreading further and further from job centers.
+Population growth can be accommodated by building up within the urban core, rather than out in suburbs spreading further and further from job centers.
 Fairfax County has made its greatest investment in revitalization at Tyson's Corner, creating a special tax district to help fund the Silver Line of Metro.
 The county is dramatically increasing planned density in Tysons, to incentivize developers to make Tysons a residential hub as well as a job center.

 Transit can provide additional transportation services at less cost than constructing new roads, but population density must be great enough to provide a supply of customers that use public transit.
 Fairfax County hopes to mimic the Rosslyn-Ballston corridor success along Route 1 by changing zoning restrictions in the Richmond Highway Commercial Revitalization District, but new transit services may be limited to buses.